 Winder, I.C. and Winder, N.P.
-In Press.
+2013.
 An agnostic approach to ancient landscapes: conversations about the cultural anthropology of archaeological research.
 Journal of Archaeology and Ancient History.
+Available here.

 Winder, I.C.
 2012.
 Looking for problems: a systems approach to hominin palaeocommunities from Plio-Pleistocene Africa.
 International Journal of Osteoarchaeology 22(4): 460-493.
-Available from the IJOA website here.
+Available here.

 Winder, I.C.
 2012.
 Review of D'Aout, K. and Vereecke, E.E.
 2011, 'Primate locomotion: linking field and laboratory research'.
 Primate Eye.

 Winder, I.C.
 2011.
 Review of Rebay-Salisbury, K., Sorensen, M.L.S. and Hughes, J. 2010, 'Body parts and bodies whole'.
 PaleoAnthropology 2011: 287-288.
 Available here.